-1.33 In December, Mr Xie Shuxing, Deputy Director General of the Department of Human Resource and Social Security of Guangdong Province and Mr Wong Chi Hong, Director of the Labour Affairs Bureau of Macao, led their respective delegations to visit the Hong Kong Special Administrative Region to attend the "Guangdong-Hong Kong-Macao Exchange Meeting on Labour Inspection and Law Enforcement".
-The delegations exchanged views on labour inspection and law enforcement with the Commissioner for Labour, Mr Cheuk Wing Hing, and LD officers.
+- 1.34 In the same month, Mr Zhou Libin, Consultant of the Labour Inspection Bureau, Department of Human Resource and Social Security of Guangdong Province and Ms Ng Wai Han Dora, Head of the Labour Rights Division, Labour Affairs Bureau of Macao, led their respective delegations to visit Hong Kong to attend the "Guangdong-Hong Kong-Macao Training Programme on Labour Inspection and Enforcement". - 1.35 In December, Mr Lv Yulin, Deputy Director-General, Department of International Cooperation, Ministry of Human Resources and Social Security of the State Council, led a delegation to visit Hong Kong under the Reciprocal Visit Programme.
+The delegation exchanged views on labour issues with the Commissioner for Labour, Donald Tong Chi Keung, and LD officers.